AGV21/GitGud-Sekiro.M2/GitGud-Sekiro.md

 * The tabs for “Bosses” and “Endings” are placed next to the name of the website at the top to be symmetric.
 * Screenshot from the game as the background so the site does not look boring.
 * All text will be in a black box that is a little transparent so the site users can read the text easily while also not disturbing the background image.

+Website Functions:
+* Teach struggling players how to over a boss
+* Help players complete a specific ending